 As a part of the continued growth and expansion of our program, the UT-Nashville Family Medicine Residency Program is adding a one-year fellowship in obstetrics beginning in the summer of 2019.
-The fellow will help oversee the care of prenatal patients at the St Louise Clinic (where the family medicine residency clinic is located) and will participate in vaginal and cesarean deliveries at Saint Thomas Rutherford Hospital, where approximately 3000 babies are born each year.
+The fellow will help oversee the care of prenatal patients at the Ascension Medical Group Saint Thomas (Saint Louise Clinic) (where the family medicine residency clinic is located) and will participate in vaginal and cesarean deliveries at Ascension Saint Thomas Rutherford, where approximately 3000 babies are born each year.
 The fellowship will focus on preparing the selected family physician for practicing family medicine obstetrics by achieving competency in normal vaginal births, operative vaginal (vacuum-assisted) and abdominal (cesarean) deliveries, prenatal care (including at risk pregnancies), standard obstetric ultrasound, and office gynecologic procedures.

 Tanner Evans, M.D.

 Lubbock Christian University

 Married to wife, Erin; with two children

 Pilot and flight instructor, playing fiddle and guitar, enjoying time with family, hunting, fishing, boating and anything outdoors

 Before Medical School:

 I worked doing home remodeling and also worked as a scribe in the ER.